r0man/eca/docs/models.md

 - [any local ollama model](https://ollama.com/search)

+### Custom models for built-in providers

+Just configure the model in your eca `models` config, for more details check its [configuration](./configuration.md#adding-models).

 ## Custom providers

 ECA support configure extra LLM providers via `customProviders` config, for more details check [configuration](./configuration.md#custom-llm-providers).